Do you want to know how your Google Ads (formerly known as Google Adwords) campaigns are really doing?

 Next, enter the URL that users will redirect to upon form completion, such as your thank you page.

-If you are tracking eCommerce transactions, you have the option here to assign a monetary value to each form submission, as well as assign a specific funnel of pages you want each user that submits a form on your site to follow afterwards.
+If you’re tracking eCommerce transactions, you have the option here to assign a monetary value to each form submission.
+You can also assign a specific funnel of pages you want each user that submits a form on your site to follow afterwards.
 In addition, you can click on Verify Goal if you want to measure how often you might expect this goal to convert based on your data for the past 7 days

-Step 3: Import Goals into AdWords
+Step 3: Import Goals into Google Ads Account

 - Website.
 Track sales and other actions on your website.